Law & Society Minor

 The five courses should be selected from at least three different categories on the approved course list, with no more than two courses in any one category and no more than two courses in any one department or the student's major.
 Cross-listed courses can be counted as any of the departments in which they are cross listed.
 NOTE: All ILR courses are considered one department.

 When and How Should I Register?

 The registration form is available online and will show courses already taken as well as courses planned / being considered.
-To allow sufficient time for a coherent program of study to be developed and completed, students who have an interest in the Law & Society minor are required to register before the start of the second semester of their junior year and are allowed to register at any time before that.
-Under extenuating circumstances, late registrations may be accepted at the discretion of the directors, but only if the registrant has a clear and acceptable plan already formulated for completing the minor's requirements.
-Late registrants can use the standard online registration form; as all five of the courses listed will be either completed or certain by this stage, the registration form will also serve as the student's Completion Plan.
+To allow sufficient time for a coherent program of study to be developed and completed, students who have an interest in the Law & Society minor are required to register before the start of the second semester of their junior year, but allowed to register at any time before that.
+Under extenuating circumstances, late registrations may be accepted at the discretion of the directors, but only if there is a clear and acceptable plan already formulated for completing the minor's requirements.
+Late registrants should use the standard online registration form; as all five of the courses listed will be either completed or certain by this stage, the registration form will also serve as the student's Completion Plan.

 How Do I Know When I Have Completed the Minor?

 Students should keep track of their courses taken / events attended, and may find the online Student Progress Record a helpful tool for their record keeping.

 Prior to the beginning of the last semester before graduation, the online Completion Plan must be submitted so that the student's official record can be updated to show the final course plan.
 The Completion Plan, similar in format to the registration form but with updated information, can be submitted at any time after all five courses are completed or officially registered; if the two events have not yet been attended, "TBD" can be entered into the speaker section.

 Professor Michael Lynch (S&TS)